ryachart/WoWUI/README.md

 # Angarr UI

+Designed for 1920x1080 resolution, but similar aspect ratios and sizes should work fine after meddling with positions and anchors a bit.

 Special thanks to [Luxthos](https://www.luxthos.com/) for his WeakAuras packages for the classes I play.

 Please consider using the [WeakAurasCompanion app](https://weakauras.wtf/) to get updates for my WeakAuras and others.